-"Change is real, and our teams and leadership must be prepared to move out of comfort zones to learn new ways to thrive in such turbulent times".
+"Change is real, and our teams and leadership must be prepared to move out of comfort zones to learn new ways to thrive in such turbulent times."

-Respondent 44 summons up the sentiments quite eloquently and which is in alignment with literature.
+Respondent 44 summons up the sentiments quite eloquently and which is in alignment with literature (Sandahl, 2019; Adams and Becket 2020; BDO, 2020; Center for Creative Leadership 2020).

-Change is definite, and it is important to train our people to accept change and look for the opportunities in the challenges.
+"Change is definite, and it is important to train our people to accept change and look for the opportunities in the challenges.
 Teamwork and constant engagement, and collaboration are vital.
 Transparency and accountability, and knowing you have trustworthy team players are vital.
-Change can be viewed both from a positive or negative light.
+Change can be viewed both from a positive or negative light".

-In a positive light, it opens doors to new opportunities and or improved ways of doing things.
+In a positive light, it open doors to new opportunities and or improved ways of doing things.
 However, it can be very threatening, causing much insecurity and anxiety as many people do not adapt easily to change.
 The leader or the manager's role is to help ease the team's anxiety by providing a clear plan of action.
 Mistakes do happen, especially in complex, chaotic, challenging situations, and it must be known that it is ok as long as one can learn from it as quickly as possible and the error is rectified.
 Individuals who have evolved in their worldview of thinking and often self-reflect tend to view change positively.
-Respondent 47 alludes
+Respondent 47 alludes.

-"That change is not always bad and is a useful driver for fresh thinking, that flexible schedules and working from home enable people to perform at their best - one does not have to fear that outputs are compromised".
+"That change is not always bad and is a useful driver for fresh thinking, that flexible schedules and working from home enable people to perform at their best - one does not have to fear that outputs are compromised."